bevyengine/rfcs/rfcs/45-stageless.md

    1. Powerful system debugging and visualization tools become even more important.
 3. States will no longer have stacks.
 This could break some users, but they should be able to write their own replacement easily enough externally.
 4. It will become harder to reason about exactly when command flushing occurs.
+5. Ambiguity sets are not directly accounted for in the new design.
+   1. They need more thought and are rarely used; we can toss them back on later.

 ## Rationale and alternatives